openutd/openutd.github.io/_posts/2024-02-09-coding-night.md

 ---
 title: OpenUTD Coding night
-location: UTDesign Makerspace
+location: ECSW 1.355
 time: 7:00-12:00 P.M.
 categories:
 - Event
 ---

-Our next Coding Night is this Friday, February 2, starting at 7:00pm at the UTDesign Makerspace.
+Our next Coding Night is this Friday, February 2, starting at 7:00pm in ECSW 1.355.
 Come enjoy an evening of hanging out and working on homework and personal projects.